 The government is negotiating a settlement on behalf of the people of Ontario to:

 - achieve legal certainty regarding the rights of the Algonquins of Ontario with respect to lands and natural resources

-- promote opportunities for economic, cultural and community development for Aboriginal and non-Aboriginal communities affected by the claim
+- promote opportunities for economic, cultural and community development for Indigenous and non-Indigenous communities affected by the claim

-- improve relationships between the Crown and Aboriginal peoples and between Aboriginal communities and their neighbours
+- improve relationships between the Crown and Indigenous peoples and between Indigenous communities and their neighbours

 How to get involved

 Send your comments and feedback to the negotiation teams:

 You can request the following publications about the land claim:

 - Draft Environmental Evaluation Report Proposed Settlement Lands (August 28, 2017)

 - Algonquins of Ontario Agreement-in-Principle (October 28, 2016)